citadel-tech/coinswap/docs/taker.md

 }
 ```

+- `regular`: Funds in the wallet
+- `swap`: Funds involved in ongoing swaps
+- `contract`: HTLCs (Hashed Timelock Contracts)
+- `spendable`: Available balance for spending

+---

-### 4. Fetch Available Offers
+### 4. Fetch Available Maker Offers

+Retrieve current offers from the Directory Server:

 ```bash
 ./taker -r 127.0.0.1:38332 -a user:pass fetch-offers
 ```

-This updates the offer book from the Directory Server.
+This command connects to the Directory Server over Tor, downloads the latest Maker offers, and displays them.

+---

 ### 5. Start a CoinSwap

+Now that you’ve fetched offers, initiate a CoinSwap:

 ```bash
 ./taker -r 127.0.0.1:38332 -a user:pass do-coinswap
 ```

-This starts a CoinSwap using fetched maker offers.
-Follow the terminal prompts.
+This will match with suitable Makers and guide you through the swap process via CLI prompts.

-To monitor progress:
+To monitor logs in real time:

 ```bash
 tail -f ~/.coinswap/taker/debug.log